 Grand Rapids: The Christmas Lite Show at Fifth Third Ballpark has almost two miles (more than a million lights!) of animated displays, lighted tunnels and more.
 November 24, 2021-January 1, 2022, 5:30-9:00pm Sunday-Thursday, 5:30-10pm Friday and Saturday.
 Tickets are $25/car.

 Manistee: Sparkle in the Park, features more than 100,000 lights in holiday displays in Hopkins Park and throughout the village of Bear Lake, including angels, Christmas trees, Santa and reindeer, a salute to troops, snowmen, animals and Christmas scenes.
 Free, though donations are accepted.
 Nov.
 27 through Dec.
 31, 5 – 10 p.m. nightly, Hopkins Park, Bear Lake.

 Christmas Lights in Minnesota

 Duluth: The Bentleyville Tour of Lights, located along Lake Superior, is a drive-through event in the 20-acre Bayfront Festival Park.
 Kids 10 and under get a free knit hat.
 Displays feature Duluth and Christmas-themed icons illuminated by more than 5 million lights.
-November 21-December 27.
-Price is $10 at the gate.
+November 20 -December 27, 2021.
+The entrance is free but parking is $10 at the gate.
 No vehicles longer than 20 feet or taller than 8 feet allowed.

 Christmas Lights in Missouri